Wael1333/NFTspace/README.md

 Using Web 3.0 methodologies, Solidity, Web 3, Alchemy, Hardhat and Metamask.
 Project created in my intership with Jomma for the my Licence degree bachelor.
 E-mail - khalfaouiw3@gmail.com
-end me an e-mail 👌
+send me an e-mail 👌
 ## WEB 3 DAPPs